psoukie/zipchord/README.md

 ### Special Characters

-Key that activate a chord can only consist of alphanumerical keys, including space bar (simply type a space in the chord, e.g. "` w`"), number keys, and keys for comma, semicolon etc. (,./;'[]-=\\).
-Note that Shift, Control, Tab and other function keys cannot be used in a chord.
+Key that activate a chord can only consist of alphanumerical keys, including space bar (simply type a space in the chord, e.g. "` w`" (SPACE and lower-case w) to represent a `Space`+`W`), number keys, and keys for comma, semicolon etc. (,./;'[]-=\\).
+Note that Control, Tab and other function keys cannot be used in a chord.

+The Shift key can be optionally used as part of chords.
+If this feature is enabled ("Allow Shift in chords" on the "Chord detection" tab), use the character `+` (plus) to represent the Shift key when defining chords within the app, or directly in the dictionary file.

 The words entered using a chord can include the following special features: